mzattera/v4j/docs/010/index.md

 On this point, please see [Note 005](../005) where I show, given the slot structure of Voynich words, that removing the initial character from a word results in another valid word in a minimum of 60% of cases.
 Still, I think there is good evidence that the initial gallows in paragraphs might be an addition to the actual token.
 If this is done for aesthetic reasons or is part of the encoding scheme
 (as Grove suggests) I cannot tell.

+<a id="Note8">**{9}**</a>John Grove seems to be the first person to notice that "First Gallows on a page can normally be detached from the first word to form a relatively normal VMS word",
+suggesting these characters might be additions to the token (see also [this message](http://voynich.net/Arch/2004/09/msg00442.html) from Stolfi, which picks up on this).

 ---